jeffersonpp/Movies/README.md

 # About this APP

-The Leo Vegas app consumes an API from TMDB to search and retrieve movies.
+This Movies App consumes an API from TMDB to search and retrieve movies.

-## Assumptions

-I did used the API at it's full because I prefered to avoid the authentication.
-To create watch later and favorites I implemented cookies and not implemented pagination, as it was initially an app to search movies by name.

 ## Scripts